ukncsc/lme/docs/chapter3-manual.md

 * [winlogbeat.exe](https://www.elastic.co/downloads/beats/winlogbeat)

 ### 3.5.2 Winlogbeat Config
-Edit the winlogbeat.yml file and add the linux server DNS name in the appropriate place.
+Edit the winlogbeat.yml file and add the Linux server DNS name in the appropriate place.
 If your certificates are not in the same place as the locations in the file, please change this.
 Also, pay attention to the double slashes, these are required!

 ### 3.5.3 Install Winlogbeat
-Open powershell as an administrator and run
+Open PowerShell as an administrator and run
 ```./install-service-winlogbeat.ps1```

 ## 3.6 Configuring retention